Canada Health Act: Health insurance before the Canada Health Act

 Saskatchewan decided to take the money released by the federal contributions to pioneer again, and following lengthy consultations with but also strong opposition from the provincial medical association, introduced a plan to insure physician costs (The Saskatchewan Medical Care Insurance Plan).
-By this time, Douglas had moved to national politics, as leader of the federal New Democratic Party (NDP), The provincial plan precipitated a strike by the province's physicians (1962).
+By this time, Douglas had moved to national politics, as leader of the federal New Democratic Party (NDP), The provincial plan precipitated a strike by the province's physicians in 1962.
 It was eventually settled, but the CCF lost the 1964 election to Liberal Ross Thatcher.
 The plan, however, remained popular, and encouraged other provinces to examine similar programs.
 A policy debate ensued, with some arguing for universal coverage, and others (particularly the Canadian Medical Association) arguing for an emphasis on voluntary coverage, with the government assisting only those who could not afford the premiums.
 Three provinces (BC, Alberta, and Ontario) introduced such programs.

 The federal reaction was to appoint a Royal Commission on Health Services.
 First announced by Prime Minister Diefenbaker in December 1960, it was activated in the following June.
 Its chair was Justice Emmett Hall, the chief justice of Saskatchewan, and a lifelong friend of Diefenbaker.
 Three years later, following extensive hearings and deliberations, it released an influential report, which recommended that Canada establish agreements with all provinces to assist them in setting up comprehensive, universal programs for insuring medical services, on the Saskatchewan model, but also recommended adding coverage for prescription drugs, prosthetic services, home care services, as well as optical and dental services for children and those on public assistance.
 (None of these have yet been added to the formal national conditions, although most provinces do have some sort of coverage for these services.)

 By this time, the Liberals, under Lester B. Pearson were in power.
 Following intense debate, the Pearson government introduced the Medical Care Act which was passed in 1966 by a vote of 177 to two.
 These two acts established a formula whereby the federal government paid approximately 50 per cent of approved expenditures for hospital and physician services.
 (The actual formula was a complex one, based on a combination of average national expenditures and spending by each province.
 In practice, this meant that higher-spending provinces received more federal money, but that it represented a lower proportion of their expenditures, and vice versa for lower-spending provinces.)
 By 1972, all provinces and territories had complying plans.
 However, the fiscal arrangements were seen as both cumbersome and inflexible.
 By 1977, a new fiscal regimen was in place.